annatimofeyeva/TestAutomationProjects/README.md

 Java exercises as well as Test automation scripts for Fitz web app.
-Technologies used: Java, Intellij idea, Selenium Web Driver.
+Technologies used: Java, IntelliJ idea, Selenium Web Driver.